m5stack/m5-docs/docs/en/unit/esp32cam.md

 ## Description

-**ESP32CAM** is a development board for image recognition.
-It features an ESP32(4M Flash + 520K RAM) chip and 2-Megapixel carmera(OV2640).
-It also supports image transmission via Wi-Fi and debuging through USB Type-C port.
+**ESP32CAM** is an image recognition development board.
+It features an ESP32 (4M Flash + 520K RAM) chip and 2-Megapixel camera (OV2640).
+It also supports image transmission via Wi-Fi and debugging through USB Type-C port.

-The hardware comes preloaded software, programmed by ESP-IDF.
-It is an application to run Wi-Fi camera.
-The output image is size 600*800, since it's 2-Maga camera, you sure can optimize the software to output the maximum size of photos.
+The hardware comes with a preloaded software, programmed by ESP-IDF.
+The purpose of the pre-loaded software is to operate the Wi-Fi camera.
+The camera output image has a resolution of 600*800, since it's 2MP camera it's possible to optimize the software to output a bigger resolution of photos.

-what this software can do?
+What can the software do?

 - Power the board via USB type-C or GROVE
 - Use your phone to Wi-Fi scan an AP name start with 'm5stack-' and click to connect this AP.
 - Open up web browser on your phone and visit <mark>192.168.4.1</mark>
 - Then here comes the picture.
-Video is about 5-6 frames per senconds. not super fast.
+Video is about 5-6 frames per seconds. not super fast.

 ## Product Features